Answers scarce in recent deaths of Baltimore children left with troubled mother

 Two years later, Jamerria Hall was out of prison and raising her young son and daughter alone.
-The 28-year-old mother allegedly killed them; police found their decomposing bodies late last month.
+The 28-year-old mother is accused of killing them; police found their decomposing bodies late last month.

 Now questions abound.

 What actions had social workers taken to ensure the children’s safety?
 Had the courts found Hall fit to continue raising them?
 Did authorities miss warning signs and chances to step in?
-What role did the coronavirus play in this and other cases in eliminating opportunities for children to have regular contact with pediatricians and teachers?
+What role did the pandemic play in this and other cases in eliminating opportunities for children to have regular contact with pediatricians and teachers?

 In Hall’s case and that of another city family, there’s a limit to the answers.
 The Baltimore City State’s Attorney’s Office is keeping some facts confidential, saying the details — including what Child Protective Services knew and when — could jeopardize the prosecutions.

-While there is a record of social workers interviewing Hall’s children after the fire, it’s unknown if Child Protective Services was notified or took action.
+While there is a record of social workers interviewing Hall’s children after the fire, it’s unknown whether Child Protective Services was notified or took action.

 Baltimore Mayor Brandon Scott (D) has directed city officials to examine the case for missteps.

-“[We’ll try] to identify all the different touch points where we could have intervened,” said Sunny Schnitzer, the deputy mayor for public safety.
-“What we’re really looking to do is identify the gaps in policy protocol and communication that can enable the tragedy to occur.”
+“[We’ll try] to identify all the different touch points where we could have intervened,” said Sunny Schnitzer, deputy mayor for public safety.
+“What we’re really looking to do is identify the gaps in policy, protocol and communication that can enable the tragedy to occur.”

-The deaths of Hall’s son, 8-year-old Davin Thomas Jr., found bound and stabbed to death, and her daughter, 6-year-old sister Da’Neria Thomas, her body discovered in a bathtub, came four weeks after police made another horrifying discovery across the city line in Essex.
+The deaths of Hall’s son, 8-year-old Davin Thomas Jr., found bound and stabbed to death, and her daughter, 6-year-old Da’Neria Thomas, her body discovered in a bathtub, came four weeks after police made another horrifying discovery across the city line in Essex.
 Officers stopped Nicole Johnson, 33, for speeding and, alerted by foul smells from her car, discovered the long-dead bodies of her 7-year-old niece and 5-year-old nephew stuffed in a suitcase and plastic tote.

 And two months before that, 2-month-old Zorii Pitts was beaten to death by her father, according to Baltimore police.
 Officers wrote that Child Protective Services was alerted to abuse in the home.